A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: Introduction

 Related literature on this topic include \cite{NaGuLaBa14, GuNaLaBa14} and \cite{OuTaTe15}.
-Nayyar et al. in \cite{NaGuLaBa14, GuNaLaBa14} consider a model of dynamic games with asymmetric information.
-There is an underlying controlled Markov process where players jointly observe part of the process and also make some observations privately.
-It is shown in \cite{NaGuLaBa14, GuNaLaBa14} that the considered game with asymmetric information, under certain assumptions, can be transformed to another game with symmetric information.
-Once this is established, a backward recursive algorithm is provided to find MPE of the transformed game, which are equivalently Nash equilibria of the transformed symmetric information game.
-For this strong equivalence to hold, authors in \cite{NaGuLaBa14, GuNaLaBa14} make a critical assumption in their model: based on the common information, a player's posterior beliefs about the system state and about other players' information are independent of the strategies used by the players in the past.
-Our model is different from the model considered in \cite{NaGuLaBa14, GuNaLaBa14}.
-We assume that the underlying state of the system has independent components, each constituting the type of a player.
-However, we do not make any assumption regarding update of beliefs and allow the common information based belief state to depend on players' strategies.
+Nayyar et al. in \cite{NaGuLaBa14, GuNaLaBa14} consider dynamic games with asymmetric information.
+There is an underlying controlled Markov process and players jointly observe part of the process and whilst making additional private observations.
+It is shown that the considered game with asymmetric information, under certain assumptions, can be transformed to another game with symmetric information.
+A backward recursive algorithm is provided to find MPE of the transformed game.
+For this strong equivalence to hold, authors in \cite{NaGuLaBa14, GuNaLaBa14} make a critical assumption in their model: based on the common information, a player's posterior beliefs about the system state and about other players' information are independent of the past strategies used by the players.
+This leads to all strategies being non-signaling.
+Our model is different from this since we assume that the underlying state of the system has independent components, each constituting a player's private type.
+However, we do not make any assumption regarding update of beliefs and allow the belief state to depend on players' past strategies, which in turn allows the possibility of signaling in the game.